foahchon/freshtomatoes/README.md

 ## How to use

 Run the `fresh_tomatoes.py` script.
 A file called `fresh_tomatoes.html` will be created in the same directory.
 By default, `fresh_tomatoes.html` will be populated with information about my favorite movies.
 You can add or modify movie information by editing `entertainment_center.py`.
+Re-rynnung `fresh_tomatoes.py` will overwrite `fresh_tomatoes.html`.

 ## Differences from original project